Gismo359/stl/README.md

     }

     /**
-     * @brief Tries to grow a block of memory inplace *
+     * @brief Tries to reallocate a block of memory inplace *
      * @param block A block of memory
      * @param size The new requested size of the block
-     * @return Whether the allocator was successful in growin the block */
+     * @return Whether the allocator was successful in reallocatein the block */
-    Bool grow(mem::Block & block, Int64 size)
+    Bool reallocate(mem::Block & block, Int64 size)
     {
         if (A::owns(block))
         {
-            return A::grow(block, size);
+            return A::reallocate(block, size);
         }
         else
         {
-            return B::grow(block, size);
+            return B::reallocate(block, size);
         }
     }